 Fortunately, sophisticated software packages are available to facilitate the development, implementation, and dissemination of biophysically detailed neural models.
-Two of the most widely used tools are GENESIS (GEneral NEural SImulation System) (Bower and Beeman, 1998; Bower et al., 2002) and NEURON (Hines and Carnevale, 2002).
+Two of the most widely used tools are GENESIS (GEneral NEural SImulation System) and NEURON.
 Both of these modeling environments are designed for constructing biophysically detailed multicompartment models of single neurons, and they also provide modeling tools that span from the molecular level to the network level.
-Both GENESIS and NEURON provide high-level languages for model specification, predefined sets of neural building blocks, and graphical user interface elements for simulation control and visualization.
+Both GEN-ESIS and NEURON provide high-level languages for model specification, predefined sets of neural building blocks, and graphical user interface elements for simulation control and visualization.
 To construct a specific neural model, the model specification language is used to define and link appropriate sets of predefined building blocks to create a functional model.
 The basic building blocks include such things as compartments or cable segments for modeling neuron morphology, voltage-gated and ligand-gated conductances, components for intracellular diffusion and buffering of ions, chemical and electrical synapses, and various forms of synaptic plasticity.
 Other building blocks provide the model with external inputs and outputs, including file I/O and graphical displays.
 Some building blocks provide models of electrophysiological instrumentation like stimulus generators and voltage-clamp circuits, which allow users to closely model the experimental setups that are used in empirical studies.
 Custom user-defined elements can be created if the required modeling component is not already part of the predefined set of building blocks.
 More information on these modeling environments, including documentation, tutorials, users groups, and workshop announcements, can be found on the Web by following the links provided in the Web Resources section.

-17.4 CURRENT APPLICATIONS
+CURRENT APPLICATIONS